-Welcome back to Wealth-Hack where we are tackling the ever thorny subject of financial advisors.
+Welcome back to Wealth-Hack where we are tackling the ever-thorny subject of financial advisors.
 During this post, we will explore conflicts of interests, changes to the way people engage with the financial sector and of course, where you can find an impartial financial advisor online (spoiler alert, it’s us)!
-Our generation is different and, thanks to our friends at @facebookiq, we are starting to prove just how different.
+Consumers financial habits are changing and, thanks to our friends at @facebookiq, we are starting to prove just how much.

 20/30 years ago, there were two paths for complex financial decisions; a financial advisor, or straight to the financial companies.
 Our parents’ generation trusted them to ‘do the right thing‘.
 They also trusted them to deliver advice that was good for both parties.
 As we have unfortunately seen through the Great Recession, the financial industry and doing the right thing are very often strange bedfellows!